force11/website/docs/index.md

 # Graphics and Design Resources

+> Note: Graphics are still in a pre-release format (Dec 21).
+When a version is ready for release a new repository will be made and a release issued.

 Please direct any graphics question to the website [Slack](https://force11.slack.com/archives/C01LW0EK8S1) channel or raise an issue in the repo [Design](https://github.com/force11/website/projects/3) project or raise an issue [here](https://github.com/force11/website/issues) with the label #design

 ## Logo